Calling is affected by a variety of hardware parameters as well as the browser settings of the system from which you are calling:

-- It could occur that you may not be able to hear what the caller is speaking.
+- It is possible that you will be unable to hear what the caller is saying.

-- It could occur that you do not hear anything.
+- It is possible that you might not hear anything.

-- It could occur that you just hear a beeping sound.
+- It is possible that you will only hear a beeping sound.

 Follow the below options to troubleshoot your system:

-Remove and re-attach your audio device (headset/headphone, mic, etc) again to the system.
+Remove and reconnect your audio equipment (headset/headphone, microphone, etc.) to the system.

-Open the following link in your Chrome browser and check if you have allowed access to your Microphone, Sound, USB device, MIDI device (Whichever is applicable.
-Sound and Microphone are a must)
+Check the following link in your Chrome browser to see if you have granted access to your microphone, sound, USB device, or MIDI device (whichever is applicable).
+Sound and a microphone are required.)